John Gordon (merchant): Merchant vessels

 Around the end of 1757, Moses Lindo sold the slaver ship Lindo Packett to John Gordon.
 A consortium of Charles Town merchants, including John Gordon, bought the 80-ton ship General Wolf of Charles Town, mastered by Resolve Smith.
 The other investors were John Poaug, John McQueen, John Torrans, and John Greg.
 The ship had been seized from the French by the English privateer Charming Nelly, commanded by Benjamin Smith.

 The schooner Tybee was often seen at Port Royal on its regularly commissioned coastal trade runs for Gordon in Beaufort.
 During the Revolutionary War, the patriot Continental Association suspected the brig Beaufort of evading its trade embargo against Great Britain by smuggling South Carolina products to Georgia.
-In the latter months of 1776, the Beaufort smuggled goods on a regular run to St. Augustine for Gordon's associate, the Loyalist merchant William Panton.
+In the latter months of 1776, the Beaufort smuggled goods on a regular run to St. Augustine in British East Florida for Gordon's associate, the Loyalist merchant William Panton.

 Land speculation in East Florida

-After the signing of the Treaty of Paris of 1763, and with the impending mass evacuation of the Spaniards in Florida, Gordon recognized an opportunity to acquire lands there, and corresponded with the merchant Jesse Fish of St. Augustine, Florida about acquiring large tracts from the Spanish landholders, who were anxious to sell.
+After the signing of the Treaty of Paris of 1763, and with the impending mass evacuation of the Spaniards in Florida, Gordon recognized an opportunity to acquire lands there, and corresponded with the merchant Jesse Fish of St. Augustine about acquiring large tracts from the Spanish landholders, who were anxious to sell.
 Gordon raised the necessary capital and arrived at that city in August 1763.
 In September and October of the same year, the two speculators purchased hundreds of thousands of acres from departing Spaniards.